5/8/2025

 Conference Operator

 Thank you.
 Thank you.
 One moment for our next question.
-Our next question on Conf-Align of Jonathan Goldman from Scotiabank.
+Our next question will come from the line of Jonathan Goldman from Scotiabank.
 Your line is open.

 speaker